Morgan family: History

 J. P. Morgan's legacy was continued by his son of the same name, although his son never became as prominent as his father.
 Born in 1867, John Pierpont Morgan, Jr. attended Harvard University, class of 1889.
 Also known as "Jack", he entered the banking industry, like his father, becoming a partner at Drexel, Morgan and Company, Bankers and Brokers of New York City in 1892.
 He helped in the establishment of J.P.
 Morgan and Company, which was founded in 1894.
-Yet, his life marked the decline and fall of the Morgan dynasty.
+Yet, his leadership of the House of Morgan ultimately marked the beginning of the Morgan dynasty's decline.

 With the passage of the Glass-Steagall Act in 1933, which restricted the merging of investment and commercial banks, came the end of the period of Robber barons and banking dominance.
 Thus, J. P. Morgan and Company became a commercial bank, and Morgan Stanley an investment bank.
 Through new legislation, and a growing public resentment against big business, the opportunities for Jack were rare compared to his predecessors.
 Additionally, Jack suffered from many ailments, such as neuritis, to the point where he had to resign from numerous positions.
-Lastly, The bankers of the pre-1913 Baronial Age are said to have been the “lords of creation”, since they catapulted the American economy into an industrial powerhouse of production and power.
-This unprecedented development became attributed to the Morgan banking style.

 The Morgan family are members of the Episcopal Church.

 Wealth

 By one estimate, J. P. Morgan (1837–1913) is believed to have been the 24th richest American in history, inflation-adjusted.
-His fortune is believed to have grown to about $38 billion (2007 USD).
+His fortune is believed to have grown to about $57 billion (2024 USD).

-According to historians Michael M. Klepper and Robert E. Gunther, Morgan had one of the highest wealth: GNP ratios in American history.
+According to historians Michael M. Klepper and Robert E. Gunther, Morgan had one of the highest wealth:GNP ratios in American history.
 In their book, The Wealthy 100: From Benjamin Franklin to Bill Gates, Morgan's wealth:GNP ratio was 328.
 At the time, his fortune equaled around $119 billion.